 You need to know what you’re doing though.
 Attend an introductory course, where you will handle bees and get the basic information to decide if it’s for you.
 It’s also a good idea to read as much as you can, and join your local beekeeping association, where you’ll meet enthusiastic beekeepers happy to share their skills and knowledge with beginners.

 Many run longer courses, as well as summer apiary meetings, honey shows and winter lectures, and for a £5 annual subscription, you can get 10% discount on equipment, insurance to cover loss of bees and damage to kit, and be able to share more expensive equipment such as extractors.
 Ask someone who lives locally if you can join them on some of their hive visits and start handling bees under supervision.

 You don’t need to register anywhere to keep bees, and as long as you apply common sense when locating your hive(s), you won’t cause a nuisance to neighbours.
 When you’re not extracting honey, bees just need checking every 10 days; in other words, they do most of the work.

-If beekeeping really isn’t the thing for you, there is still plenty you can do to support local beekeepers: buy honey locally, as well as other bee products such as candles, furniture polish, soaps, cosmetics and herbal remedies; you could even learn to make them yourself.
+If beekeeping really isn’t the thing for you, there is still plenty you can do to support local beekeepers: buy honey locally, as well as other bee products such as candles, furniture polish and other cleaning products, soaps, skin-care products and herbal remedies; you could even learn to make them yourself.

 as long as you wear protective clothing when handling bees and use common sense when locating your hive(s), you and your neighbours will have no problems with bees